 [3] V-Dem produces the largest global dataset on democracy with over 31 million data points for 202 countries, collected by scholars and researcher for over 100 attributes of democracy.

 According to V-dem, “Horizontal accountability concerns the power of state institutions to oversee the government by demanding information, questioning officials and punishing improper behaviour.
 This form of accountability ensures checks between institutions and prevents the abuse of power”.4V-dem Codebook.
 The V-dem index on democratic and global development shows that the negative trends affect horizontal accountability, the accountability between state institutions.
-Vertical democracy and diagonal democracy are equally important for democratic accountability, with the first referring to the ability of the populations ability to hold its government accountable through elections, and diagonal accountability covering the oversight by civil society organisations and media activity.5Ibid.
+Vertical accountability and diagonal accountability are equally important for democracy, with the first referring to the ability of the populations ability to hold its government accountable through elections, and diagonal accountability covering the oversight by civil society organisations and media activity.5Ibid.
 These are not explored in this report, but it’s important to mention that the negative trend also is found for these aspects of accountability.

 The responses to the Global Survey 2023 have been analysed based on the hypothesis that global trends also affect the public space for accountability, and the environment for holding government accountable for their performance and actions.
 The v-dem index shows a global decline over the last 10 years, echoed in almost all regions, and with a negative development in horizontal accountability in ARABOSAI, CREFIAF, EUROSAI, OLACEFS and North America.